haileemiu/my_little_meal_planner/README.md

+# Prime Solo Project
+As a student at Prime Digital Academy, I was given 2 weeks to create an app of my choosing.
+The main requirement was for it to be a full stack application (database to front end).
+We were provided a base repository with user side authentication.

+I was required to create a scoping document in order to get my project approve.
+Here is a link to my original scope via Google Docs https://docs.google.com/document/d/1GBoCaqoATsNtgP0JSGVSZADa9FQPFx0l01OTN74EHRU/edit?usp=sharing.
+It includes, wire frames, schedule, base mode (MVP), possible stretch goals, wire frames, and database documentation.

+---

+## Application Overview

+This will be a micro service to add to Nikko Miu's My Little Cookbook app that stores our personal family recipes.
+It will use the recipe API from My Little Cookbook to pull in all available recipes.

+## Problems
+- Getting home late and not knowing what I am going to have for dinner.
+- Going to the grocery store and only buying staple food items.
+- Having to run out to pick up an item after I have already started dinner.
+- Buying a special ingredient for a recipe and forgetting what recipe.

+## Current App Downfalls
+- Too many ads!
+- Paid services
+- Don’t make a cumulative shopping list
+- Focused on dieting
+- More complicated than necessary.

+## Solution
+My Little Meal Planner app will use my personal recipes to plan meals for specific dates.

+Stretch Mode #1:
+User will have the ability to set reminders connected with specific meals.
+Example reminders: 1) 7am “remember to get the chicken out to defrost”  2) 4pm “time to start making the pizza dough” 3) Extra stretch: “you have not meal planned for tonight”.
+The reminders will be send via SMS text message using https://www.twilio.com/.

+Stretch Mode #2:
+User will be able to view a cumulative list of all the necessary ingredients for all planned meals for a specific date range (default to week).

+---

 # Prime Project
 This version uses React, Redux, Express, Passport, and PostgreSQL (a full list of dependencies can be found in `package.json`).